Leody Taveras Player Props: Rangers vs. Cardinals

 Leody Taveras At The Plate

-- Taveras has 10 doubles, two triples, three home runs and 13 walks while batting .306.
+- Taveras is hitting .298 with 10 doubles, two triples, three home runs and 13 walks.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.